 Google found that 70% of mobile searchers use ‘click to call’ to dial a business.
 The number of web mobile users is rising.
 Statista has estimated that more than 4 billion people will be using smartphones worldwide in 2021.
 These are consumers that a small business will be missing out on if they’re not on the web.

 Of course, a website offers more than just Google searches.
 Websites can be a 24/7 marketplace for consumers looking for similar products and services.
 They can also be a place for consumers to simply find info about your business.

 A website is a window into your business.
 A well-designed site will advertise to viewers that your business is professional.
 Think of it as an interview for the consumer.
-If you were searching the web for a restaurant, would you choose a restaurant that has a nice presentation on their site?
+If you were searching the web for a restaurant, would you choose a restaurant that has a nice presentation on its site?
 Or a restaurant that looked like its website was built in 1999?
 Perception is everything.
 A well-designed site is key to the success of a business.

 “Whether you’re selling something or pushing your services, a website is a necessity for business owners.“

 With most consumers looking to the web for guidance in purchasing a service or good, you don’t want your business to be the one they don’t see.